 Below you’ll find some fascinating and fun facts about the Crested Gecko you didn’t know before!

-23 Cool Facts About the Crested Gecko
+The 23 Facts About the Crested Gecko

 That is, until 1994, when it was found in high numbers in New Caledonia by Robert Seipp and the expedition he was leading.

 The first description of the species using its scientific name Correlophus ciliatus was in 1866 by Alphone Guichenot, a French zoologist.

 This is a reference to the crest over the Crested Gecko’s eyes that resemble eyelashes.

-Those crests are why the Crested Gecko is also called the “eyelash gecko”.
+The ciliatus are why the Crested Gecko is also called the “eyelash gecko”.

 Its eyes have a transparent scale that keeps them moist.
 The Crested Gecko keeps its eyes clean by using its tongue to wipe away dirt and debris.

-Its tail is prehensile, which means the Crested Gecko can use it to grab onto branches, etc. It also has lamellae pads on the tail, which help to support the gecko as it goes from one branch to another.
+That means the Crested Gecko can use it to grab onto branches, etc. It also has lamellae pads on the tail, which help to support the gecko as it goes from one branch to another.